Ni-Br/lights/README.md

 Brain side:

 0. Brain tries to connect to device
-0. If successful brain sends all-black frame and waits
 0. Brain waits for device to ask it for the frame at time `t`

 Device side:

+0. Once a connection is received, two `t` are sent.
+This allows for the brain and the client to always have something to work on.
 0. Device waits for frames
-0. After receiving and displaying the frame, requests the frame associated with time `t
+0. After receiving and displaying the frame, requests the frame associated with time `t`

 It is interesting to note that in this protocol, the devices are "servers" and the brain is a "centralized client".